webis-de/topic-ontologies-for-arguments/README.md

 ## Topic Ontologies for Arguments

 This repository contains the code and evaluation scripts for matching the data of 59 argument corpora with three topic ontologies.
-The data used in this experiment canb e found  [here](https://zenodo.org/record/5180409).
+The data used in this experiment can be found  [here](https://zenodo.org/record/5180409).

 ### Preprocessing 59 argument corpora
 The units and topics sof 59 argument corpora were cleaned and organized with an individual script for each corpus in